Mesharou/xcroco/README.md

                              @pyviz/jupyterlab_pyviz \
                              jupyter-leaflet
 ```
-Install the xcroco project in an editable mode in the conda environment
+Install the xcroco-lops project in the conda environment
 ```
-cd croco-tools/xcroco; pip install -e .
+pip install .
 ```
 see also [conda doc](doc/conda.md)